 - Why Should They Respond – The Hook!
 Your direct mail piece needs to have a compelling offer to motivate the recipient to respond to your “call to action” (call for free estimate, visit your website, etc.).
 Be sure to give a worthwhile reason to act NOW!

 - Measure Your Results – One of the most attractive characteristics of direct mail marketing is its “testability”.
 Without a lot of risk, you can test any campaign you construct and measure the results.
 Be sure to track how many leads you get, how many sales, average sale, cost per lead, and cost per sale.
 Knowing this information will allow you to get better results and continuously lower your marketing costs.

 Yes, direct mail DOES work during times like these!
 Do your homework and then begin to implement your direct mail program for your business.
 Utilize a CRM software like MarketSharp to mail and market around existing jobs, create dedicated campaigns for past customers, and be able to target your unsold leads.
 With MarketSharp, you can create your own postcards from scratch, and carry out on-demand mailing.
-Here are 6 Ways to leverage MarketSharp’s Integrated Direct Mail functionality to generate and convert more leads.
+Read our ebook The Contractors Guide to Successful Direct Mail Marketing to learn how to generate and convert more leads.

 Learn More about how MarketSharp can help deliver highly-targeted campaigns to help your business flourish.